40 Trips to Tipp

 While the Mum Festival parade takes place about a month before Trick or Treat, it has become known to many children (and a few adults) as Trick or Treat Part 1.
 This is because, along with an impressive display of floats, bands, nice cars, horses and other entries, the participants in the parade have grown fond of throwing out candy and other gifts to the crowd.
 Parents and children now understand to bring a bag to put the bounty in.

 The real Trick or Treat in Tipp City is just as fun.
-The large historic homes (and a funeral home) on Main Street usually go all-out for the evening with decorations, light displays and even a few miniature haunted houses for families to walk through.
-A home on Walnut Street (just off of Main Street near the railroad tracks, pictured below right,) puts up one of the largest Halloween displays in town, and it keeps getting bigger every year.
+The large historic homes (including a funeral home) on Main Street usually go all-out for the evening with decorations, light displays and even a few miniature haunted houses for families to walk through.

-11. Tasty Things to Go - Bodega Wine & Specialty Market
+Tasty Things to Go - Bodega Wine & Specialty Market,

 Located side-by-side in the heart of the historic district, these two locally owned businesses offer a whirlwind of flavor.
 Bodega’s, which is connected to Coldwater Café, has a gourmet deli with amazing entrees, sides and desserts to go (including homemade ice cream), plus a huge selection of wine, beer, snacks and beverages.
 Bodega is also a great place to grab a quick gift for a friend or loved one, from unique wines to specialty foods.